tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

   valuses.

-For the common (EC)DHE handshake with pre-established certificates, cTLS achieves an overhead of [TODO] bytes over the minimum required by the cryptovariables.
+For the common (EC)DHE handshake with pre-established certificates, cTLS achieves an overhead of 45 bytes over the minimum required by the cryptovariables.
+For a PSK handshake, the overhead is 21 bytes.
+Annotated handsdhake transcripts for these cases can be found in {{transcripts}}.

 Because cTLS is semantically equivalent to TLS, it can be viewed either as a related protocol or as a compression mechanism.
 Specifically, it